Strength and Power Training

 Other conditioning points

 I asked Workman whether the recent change from a winter to a summer season for British Rugby League had affected his approach to training.
-"Not really, because the only extra factor you have to take into account is the heat.
+"Not really, because the only extra factor you have to consider is the heat.
 Back in Australia we always have the water stations and water rests throughout the training sessions, so the guys' bodies get accustomed to accepting water when under duress."
 As already noted, the Broncos' training sessions include the requisite water breaks.
 Workman reckons that playing on "fast tracks", due to harder ground, has speeded up the British game, which in turn has had a physiological effect on the players.
 "Because the English guys have always played on heavy, wet grounds they have tended to be predominantly bigger in the legs, whereas the Australians to a degree have always been leaner.
 Some of the Brits in the first summer season actually found it difficult to cope and have trimmed down accordingly."
 Interestingly, the Broncos' body-fat levels appear at first rather high: forwards carry about 15-18%, backs 13%.
 Then, as Workman explains, the players, particularly power forwards such as Mestrov, have to be able to both dish out and absorb considerable punishment.
 "They have got to have the weight to absorb the punishment."
 Workman uses body-fat analysis and his professional eye to make changes to players' individual workout requirements.
 "If you see a guy who looks a bit slow, then you will put him on a fat burning programme, which he has to do before or after the main training sessions."
 Players, incidentally, have little time to cross-train because of the demands of their specific training.
 Swimming does play a recuperative role, along with stretching and massage sessions on days after games.
 The Broncos under Workman's guidance are a superbly conditioned bunch - training is tough but so is the game.

 Although his conditioning methods are standard, it is the way he orchestrates their implementation that is crucial.